-- Significantly higher levels of conjugated linoleic acid (CLA) than meat from grain-fed animals and higher levels of vaccenic acid, which can be turned into CLA
+- Significantly higher levels of conjugated linoleic acid (CLA) than meat and dairy from grain-fed animals and higher levels of vaccenic acid, which can be turned into CLA

-- Higher vitamin and mineral levels than meat from grain-fed animals.
+- Higher vitamin and mineral levels than meat and dairy from grain-fed animals.
 Particularly rich in vitamins A and E, and minerals such as calcium, magnesium and potassium

-Many of the health benefits associated with pasture-fed meat decline after only a few weeks of grain feeding.
+Many of the health benefits associated with pasture-fed meat and dairy decline after only a few weeks of grain feeding.

 We need your help